Insolvency Laws and Securitisation

 Credit asset securitisation products and ABNs are traded in the Interbank Bond Market.
 Entities investing in such products must open an interbank market account, either on their own or by commissioning another institution to do so.
 At present, the main institutional investors in the Interbank Bond Market are as follows:

-In addition to the restrictions on commercial banks’ investment in the securitisation products discussed in 4.9 Banks Securitising Financial Assets, the current regulatory restrictions on securities investments by different types of qualified investors also include the following:
+In addition to the restrictions on commercial banks’ investment in the securitisation products discussed in 4.9 Banks Securitising Financial Assets, the current regulatory restrictions on investments by different types of investors also include the following:

 In credit asset securitisations, the transfer of assets while maintaining bankruptcy remoteness is achieved through the provisions of the "trust agreement".
 The trust property is independent and will not be affected by the bankruptcy of the settlor and the trustee, which meets the requirement of risk insulation in securitisation.
 Meanwhile, the trust can achieve limited recourse – both the settlor’s and the trustee’s liabilities to the beneficiaries are limited to the trust property.
 The trust agreement is one of the core transaction documents in credit asset securitisation transactions, and its main provisions include the following: